Masked Transformer for Electrocardiogram Classification: Introduction

 \section{Introduction}

 The electrocardiogram (ECG) is one of the most commonly used non-invasive tools in clinical applications, recording the cardiac electrical activity and providing valuable diagnostic clues for systemic conditions \citep{siontis2021artificial}.
-With the algorithmic advances in computer vision (CV) several years ago, convolutional neural networks (CNN) have been adapted to solve various ECG classification tasks, such as detecting arrhythmia \citep{hannun2019cardiologist, ribeiro2020automatic, hughes2021performance}, left ventricular systolic dysfunction \citep{attia2019screening, attia2022prospective, yao2021artificial} and hypertrophic cardiomyopathy \citep{ko2020detection}.
+With the algorithmic advances in computer vision (CV) several years ago, the convolutional neural network (CNN) has been adapted to solve various ECG classification tasks, such as detecting arrhythmia \citep{hannun2019cardiologist, ribeiro2020automatic, hughes2021performance}, left ventricular systolic dysfunction \citep{attia2019screening, attia2022prospective, yao2021artificial} and hypertrophic cardiomyopathy \citep{ko2020detection}.

 The field of CV has been transformed recently by the excellent performance of Transformer models \citep{vaswani2017attention, dosovitskiy2020image}.
 However, the progress of Transformer methods for ECG tasks lags behind those in CV.
-CNN remain the most common architecture for ECG data analysis \citep{siontis2021artificial, somani2021deep}.
+CNN remain the most common architecture for ECG data analysis \citep{siontis2021artificial, somani2021deep, wu2021scalable, pourbabaee2017deep}.
 A natural question is that can Transformer also be leveraged for ECG tasks.
 We attempt to answer the question in this paper.

-One challenge is to adapt Transformers to effectively model ECG data.
+One challenge is to adapt Transformer to effectively model ECG data.
 Commonly used ECG data are time-series signals with a unique temporal and spatial structure.
 For example, the standard 10 seconds 12-lead ECG signals with 500Hz sampling rate have 5000 time points.
 These signals typically consist of several beats with multiple waves, such as the P wave, QRS complex, T wave, and sometimes U wave \citep{sharma2021detection}.
 Directly modeling each time step individually in Transformer might ruin the structural information and lead to heavy computation.
-One possible solution is to split the signal into a sequence of non-overlapping segments \citep{li2021bat}.
-The structural information could be preserved in the segments and the sequence length could be remarkably reduced.
-Treating these segments as tokens or image patches, we can easily utilize the design of Vision Transformer \citep[ViT, ][]{dosovitskiy2020image}.
+One potential solution is to split the signal into a sequence of non-overlapping segments.
+By treating these segments as tokens or image patches, one can readily utilize the design of Vision Transformer \citep[ViT, ][]{dosovitskiy2020image}.
+However, previous studies have demonstrated that the straightforward approach yields suboptimal classification accuracy \citep{li2021bat}.
+We believe that this is partly due to inappropriate training strategies.
+In this work, we will show this straightforward approach is capable of achieving excellent performance if appropriate training strategies are adopted.